(c) 2024 PillSync.com

 o are taking higher doses of rosuvastatin tablets

 • Protein and blood in the urine.
 Rosuvastatin tablets may cause you to have protein and blood in your urine.
-If you develop protein or blood in your urine, your doctor may decrease your dose of Rosuvastatin tablets.
+If you develop protein or blood in your urine, your healthcare provider may decrease your dose of rosuvastatin tablets.

 • Increase in blood sugar (glucose) levels.
 Rosuvastatin tablets may cause an increase in your blood sugar levels.

-The most common side effects may include headache, muscle aches and pains, abdominal pain, weakness, and nausea.
+The most common side effects may include headache, nausea, muscle aches and pains, weakness, and constipation.

-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.